letsdebug/letsdebug/README.md

 This package relies on a fairly recent version of libunbound.

-On Debian-based distributions:
+* On Debian-based distributions:

-    apt install libunbound2 libunbound-dev
+    `apt install libunbound2 libunbound-dev`

-On EL-based distributions, you may need to build from source because the packages are ancient on e.g. CentOS, but you can try:
+* On EL-based distributions, you may need to build from source because the packages are ancient on e.g. CentOS, but you can try:

-    yum install unbound-libs unbound-devel
+    `yum install unbound-libs unbound-devel`

+* On OSX, [Homebrew](https://brew.sh/) contains the latest version of unbound:

+    `brew install unbound`

 You will also need Go's [dep](https://github.com/golang/dep) dependency manager.